SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *Looks like Rainbow isn't the only one learning something today.*

-"We're going to use white thread so it will be harder to see the seems," Fluttershy explained.
+"We're going to use white thread, so it will be harder to see the seems," Fluttershy explained.

 "Okay," Pinkie said.